Clicky Skip to Content

 If you’re interested in Can You Fry In An Instant Pot, take a look at my other article.

-The irritation from dry cinnamon causes many to unwittingly spit out the cinnamon or even vomit.
-Dried cinnamon can cause gagging and vomiting, and if it gets into your lungs, it can even kill you.
-If cinnamon enters the lungs, it cannot be broken down and can cause infection and permanent lung damage.
+The irritation from dry cinnamon causes many to spit out the cinnamon or even vomit unwittingly.
+Dried cinnamon can cause gagging and vomiting; if it gets into your lungs, it can even kill you.
+Cinnamon cannot be broken down if it enters the lungs and can cause infection and permanent lung damage.

-Cinnamon is delicious on its own and can be chewed into small pieces, but you should try adding cinnamon sticks to other foods for a better taste.
+Cinnamon is delicious and can be chewed into small pieces, but you should try adding cinnamon sticks to other foods for a better taste.
 Chewing cinnamon sticks in moderation is good for your health.
-In moderation, a little cinnamon won’t hurt, but it should be avoided.
+A little cinnamon won’t hurt in moderation, but it should be avoided.

-It’s not realistic to drink a teaspoon of ground cinnamon, but this aromatic spice is easy to add to many of the foods and beverages you consume every day.
-You can sprinkle oatmeal with cinnamon, or add a teaspoon to the various meals you prepare every day.
-Be sure to consult your doctor before adding a teaspoon of cinnamon daily, as high doses can be toxic and the spice can interact with certain medications.
+Drinking a teaspoon of ground cinnamon is not realistic, but this aromatic spice is easy to add to many of the foods and beverages you consume daily.
+You can sprinkle oatmeal with cinnamon or add a teaspoon to your daily meals.
+Be sure to consult your doctor before adding a teaspoon of cinnamon daily, as high doses can be toxic, and the spice can interact with certain medications.

 According to the Poison Control Association of America, eating dry cinnamon can cause choking.
 Anyone who eats a spoonful of cinnamon powder without water can end up in the hospital and even suffer permanent lung damage.
-The challenge is to try and eat a tablespoon of cinnamon powder in 60 seconds without water.
+The challenge is eating a tablespoon of cinnamon powder in 60 seconds without water.

-The “Cinnamon Challenge” involves trying to swallow a teaspoon of cinnamon without water, often during filming.
-In the infamous cinnamon trial, participants eat a spoonful of cinnamon without water.
-While the Cinnamon Challenge may seem like fun at the time (and teenagers tend to think they’re invincible), trying to swallow a spoonful of cinnamon can have vital health implications.
+The “Cinnamon Challenge” involves swallowing a teaspoon of cinnamon without water, often during filming.
+Participants eat a spoonful of cinnamon without water in the infamous cinnamon trial.
+While the Cinnamon Challenge may seem fun at the time (and teenagers tend to think they’re invincible), trying to swallow a spoonful of cinnamon can have vital health implications.
 The Cinnamon Challenge isn’t just painful.

 To learn about How Long Can A Pepper Plant Live, check out my other article where I cover things in detail.

-To maximize the medicinal value and health benefits of cinnamon, regardless of type, freshness is key.
+Freshness is key to maximising cinnamon’s medicinal value and health benefits, regardless of type.
 For example, you should never take large doses of cinnamon if you are taking blood thinners or suffering from hypoglycemia.

-You may be surprised to know that you can consume one tablespoon of cinnamon without any side effects.
+You may be surprised you can consume one tablespoon of cinnamon without any side effects.
 Eating a spoonful of cinnamon became a fashion statement in 2016 when a warning was issued about its dangers.

 Is it okay to eat a teaspoon of cinnamon a day?

-Cinnamon is commonly acknowledged as safe when used in small amounts as a culinary spice for most people.
+Cinnamon is commonly considered safe when used in small amounts as a culinary spice for most people.
 No more than 1 tsp per day is regarded safe for many adults, with less than a teaspoon for children.
 In some cases, some people may be in contact with allergies.

 Can you straight up eat cinnamon?

-Even though it may sound harmless to eat large quantities of cinnamon, it can be pretty dangerous to do so.
+Even though it may sound harmless to eat large quantities of cinnamon, it can be pretty dangerous.
 This is because cinnamon can irritate your throat, make you cough, and have a burning sensation in your mouth.
-Moreover, your lungs can be permanently damaged since they cannot break down the fibers in the spice.
+Moreover, your lungs can be permanently damaged since they cannot break down the fibres in the spice.

 How much cinnamon can you safely eat?